Search

 The current state-of-the-art organ-on-chips suffer from low standardization levels and low throughput workflows compared to their conventional cell culture-based counterparts.

 Further, the functional scaling of organ sizes and vascular flow warrants a significant design constraint in developing organ-on-chips.
-So far, The design of organ-on-chips has followed the approach of identifying the minimal functional/physiological aspect of a given organ and implementing the various physiological cues, using various micro-actuation and microfluidic techniques.
+So far, the design has followed the approach of identifying the minimal functional/physiological aspect of a given organ and implementing the various physiological cues, using various micro-actuation and microfluidic techniques.

-This has led to several varied approaches to the problem of organ-on-chip design, with very little focus on modularity and standardization.
+This has led to several varied approaches to the design problem, with very little focus on modularity and standardization.
 The low level of standardization makes it extremely difficult to compare studies performed by different research groups.

 Moreover, using current commercially available organ-on-chips requires at least some basic training for non-experts in microfluidics.
 Very few systems exist which can enable a simple and efficient plug-and-play level of usability.